the-teachingRSE-project/competencies/competencies.md

 decades, while they are now vital elements of the research process across almost all domains.
-They enable researchers to collect and process ever-increasing amounts of data, simulate a wide range of physical phenomena across previously unexplored scales of the universe, and discover previously inconceivably complex structures in nature and societies via machine learning.
+They enable researchers to collect and process ever-increasing amounts of data, simulate a wide range of physical phenomena across previously unexplored scales of the universe, and discover previously inconceivably complex structures in nature and societies via machine learning (ML).
 This prevalence of computations in research means that basic software skills are now required by researchers at all career levels, and in fields significantly beyond the previously expected.